Adventure & Nautical Books & Movies

 Films

-Roger Donaldson – The World’s Fastest Indian (Not a nautical film, but the Resourceful Sailor loves Burt Monro’s spirit of bricolage.)
+Roger Donaldson – The World’s Fastest Indian (Not a nautical film, but The Resourceful Sailor loves Burt Monro’s spirit of bricolage.)

 Steve Wystrack – Manry at Sea: In the Wake of a Dream